-(b) the client's willingness to pay all or a portion of the cost of the service(s), according to a sliding fee scale established by the Department, unless the service(s) in question is/are not subject to sliding fee.
+(b) the client's willingness to pay all or a portion of the cost of the service(s), according to a sliding fee scale established by the Department, unless the service(s) in question is/are not subject to sliding fee; and

+(c) the Department’s budget appropriation.

 (2) If no Department (or provider) service resources are currently available, the eligible applicant shall be placed on a waiting list.

-(3) If an eligible applicant has an assessed ability to pay the entire cost of the social service, the applicant shall be provided information and referral services only, unless the service in question is exempted from the sliding fee requirement.
+(3) If an eligible applicant has an assessed ability to pay the entire cost of the service, the applicant shall be provided information and referral services only, unless the service in question is exempted from the sliding fee requirement.

 Commentary

 M.G.L. c.
 18B, s.
 4 states that "subject to appropriation, services of the Department shall not be denied to any person on the basis of such person's financial assets or income."
 Thus, the availability of the Department's services is always subject to sufficient appropriation of funds to the Department by the Legislature, in order to meet the amount of demand.
-Beyond that limitation, the availability of the Department's services is secondarily limited by a client's ability and willingness to pay a portion of the cost of those services for the Department is statutorily required to "establish a schedule of fees" in proportion to the client's ability to pay for the services.
+Beyond that limitation, the availability of the Department's services is secondarily limited by a client's ability and willingness to pay a portion of the cost of those services.The Department is statutorily required to "establish a schedule of fees" in proportion to the client's ability to pay for the services.
 See, M.G.L. c.
 18B. s.
 4.

-On the basis of these statutory provisions, the Department has developed 110 CMR 4.00, which draw the distinction between universal eligibility to receive social services, and the consideration of assets and income in the Department's decision to provide social services subject to a sliding fee requirement.
+On the basis of these statutory provisions, the Department has developed 110 CMR 4.00, which draw the distinction between universal eligibility to receive services, and the consideration of assets and income in the Department's decision to provide services subject to a sliding fee requirement.
 Thus, while no applicant will be ineligible for services on the basis of assets or income per se, the Department may take assets or income into consideration in a subsequent decision to offer services subject to a sliding fee agreement.

 4.06: Notification of Eligibility

-If the Department determines that an applicant is ineligible, then the Department shall give notice to said applicant.
+If the Department determines that an applicant is ineligible, then the Department shall give notice to the applicant.
 The notice shall be in writing and shall conform to the requirements set forth in 110 CMR 8.00.

 4.07: Redetermination of Eligibility

-(1) The Department shall redetermine each recipient's eligibility for services at the following times in connection with the case review process:
+(1) The Department shall redetermine each recipient's eligibility for services at the following times in connection with the family assessment and action plan update.:

 (a) At least every six months; or